Q. How do I get approved for a puppy?

 Q. I’m interested in breeding.
 It’s a great experience for the kids.
 I am sure that the local Police Department, State K9 agency, and many of my friends and family will take a puppy!

-And even with careful breeding and placement, sometimes a puppy ends up in a bad situation.
+Even with careful breeding and placement, sometimes a puppy ends up in a bad situation.

 Breeding is not an easy pursuit.
 Working Belgian tervuren do not make for family-friendly puppies.
 They are extremely mouthy and bitey, drawing blood by 5-6 weeks and relentless in their pursuit of moving objects (including children).
 This doesn’t stop, and some are more driven than others- it is certainly in these bloodlines.
 There is a range of drives and intensity in any litter- some puppies may be suitable for a family home while others would absolutely not- all in the same litter.
 This is where placing certain puppies gets difficult and why so many young Belgian shepherds end up in rescue or euthanized for perceived “aggression”.